-We are excited to reveal the latest interview in our Females of FinTech interview series.
+We at Salt, a global digital recruitment agency are excited to reveal the latest interview in our Females of FinTech interview series.
 We spoke to Maya Prosor, Founding Team Member and VP Business Development and Partnerships at Lemonade, to share her experiences and advice.

 What is your current role and the most exciting part of your work?